Your Body As A Safe Environment.

 Loving My Body.

-Loving my body was an enormous journey for me … My first step was being a body, as my initial 32 years were spent in total denial of having one.
-And then … gradually
+Loving my body was an enormous journey for me … My first step was accepting I was part of a body, for my initial 32 years were spent in total denial and looking back

 Connect with me